 We note the announcement by Golar LNG Partners’ regarding the dissolution of its OneLNG joint venture with Schlumberger.
 Whilst it is disappointing that Schlumberger will no longer be part of the partnership group, Golar and Ophir remain actively engaged in senior level discussions with a number of counterparties over a financing solution for the project.

 Fortuna, Equatorial Guinea

 The Fortuna FLNG development will be Africa’s first deepwater independent FLNG project.
-The project entered FEED in July 2015 and FID is expected during 1H 2017 with the first gas forecast for 2020.
-The field is expected to produce 2.2mmtpa and Ophir currently has an 80% working interest.
+The project entered FEED in July 2015 and FID is expected once the financing solution has finalised.
+The field is expected to produce 2.2mmtpa and Ophir currently has an 80% working interest in the Upstream PSC.

 - Fortuna-2 DST flowed gas to surface at a constrained rate of 60 MMscfd, exceeding expectations.
 The implied unconstrained rate was 180 MMscfd which will reduce the number of development wells required

 - Gas fiscal terms agreed with the Government of Equatorial Guinea

 - Expected plateau production rate of 330 MMscfd

 - Focus in 2018 is to close out project financing solution

 Fortuna sits within the Block R licence, offshore Equatorial Guinea which is located in the south-eastern part of the Niger Delta complex.
 Ophir holds an 80% operated interest in Block R. There have been six commercial discoveries to date in Block R, five of which were made by Ophir.
 There is a total of 3.0 Tcf of independently certified 2C contingent resource and another 0.7 Tcf of low risk prospective resource in Block R making a total of 3.7 Tcf (at November 2015) for the project planning case.